doableware/djongo/README.md

 <h2>How it works:</h2>

 djongo is a SQL to mongodb query complier.
-It translates every SQL query into a mongoDB query document and quries the backend instance.
-  As djongo translates a SQL query string into a MongoDB command, all Django features, models etc work as is.
+It translates a SQL query string into a mongoDB query document.
+As a result, all Django features, models etc work as is.

   Django contrib modules:
 <pre><code>